caocmai/django-react-heroku/README.md

 $ heroku buildpacks:add --index 2 heroku/python
 ```

-Alternatively, you can find your app's build packs under the Settings option within your app console on Heroku.com
+Alternatively, you can find your app's build packs under the Settings option within your app's console on `heroku.com` and add the necessary build packs there.

 ### Screenshot (From Heroku)
 ![](demo.png)